 &lt;sup>1 To collect this variable starting from the 2010 operation onwards was agreed during the 2009 Living Conditions Working Group meeting.
 Nevertheless, it was kindly asked to countries to already fill in this variable from the 2008 operation onwards as much as possible, knowing that in the majority of cases this information should be available from population registers.

 RB040: Current household ID

-Unit: all current household members (of any age) and former household members
+BASIC DATA (Basic personal data) Longitudinal Reference period: current Unit: all current household members (of any age) and former household members Mode of collection: frame, register or interviewer see DB030

-ID number see DB030

 RB041: Personal ID